freeradical13/freeradical13.github.io/index.md

 [Minerals][] are inorganic, solid chemical compounds such as Iron and Sulfer which are required in metabolism by some organisms.

+[Auxotrophy][] is the inability of an organism to synthesize all of the nutrients and vitamins required for survival.
+[Prototrophy][] is the ability of an organism to synthesize all of the nutrients and vitamins required for survival.

 #### Ingestion

 The [mouth][] (or Oral Cavity) ingests food.
 A fluid called [Saliva][] is created by the salivary glands.
 Saliva includes [mucus][] which lubricates and pre-processes food.